amzn/selling-partner-api-docs/guides/en-US/use-case-guides/reports-api-use-case-guide/reports-api-use-case-guide_2021-06-30.md

 With the Selling Partner API for Reports (Reports API), you can build applications that enable sellers to get reports from Amazon that help them manage their selling business.
 There are reports for a wide variety of use cases, such as monitoring inventory, tracking orders for fulfillment, getting tax information, tracking returns and seller performance, managing a selling business with Fulfillment by Amazon, and more.
 See the [Reports API Reference](https://github.com/amzn/selling-partner-api-docs/blob/main/references/reports-api/reports_2021-06-30.md) for details about Reports API operations and associated data types and schemas.
 See [reportType values](https://github.com/amzn/selling-partner-api-docs/blob/main/references/reports-api/reporttype-values.md) for the available report types.

-The two principal workflows for generating reports are requesting a report and scheduling a report.
+The three principal workflows for generating reports are requesting a report scheduling a report, and retrieving automatically generated reports.

 **Requesting a report**